pham-tuan-binh/pham-tuan-binh/README.md

 <!--Intro start-->
-- 🔭 I’m a self-taught FullStack Engineer, currently studying as an Electrical Engineer.
+- 🔭 I’m a self-taught FullStack Engineer (began coding C++ since 6th grade in 2016), but by degree, I'm an Electrical Engineer.
 So technically speaking, I'm a full-stack full-stack engineer, who knows how to design transistors on silicon wafers up to training and deploying AI models lol.

 - 📝 I'm working at LiveKit on robotics.
 My focus is on low-latency inference for world models and VLA.
 Hit me up at binhpham@binhph.am if you want to talk.